onthebusiness/harelang.org/content/tutorials/introduction.md

       you're done using them.
 However, it's important not to allow a reference to any stack-allocated variables to persist after the function ends.
-      Additionally, there is a limited amount of stack space, so it's often wise to seek alternative strategies when allocating large objects &mdash; we'll address that momentarily.
+      Additionally, there is a limited amount of stack space, so it's often wise to seek alternative strategies when allocating large objects&nbsp;&mdash;
+      which we'll address momentarily.

       As a practical demonstration of stack allocation, this sample also computes and prints the SHA-256 hash of its source code.
 A common pattern